CTS of Asheville Site

 - Conducting a vapor intrusion study and follow-up study near the site to assess the possibility of any vapor intrusion issues in nearby residences.

 - Operating a Soil Vapor Extraction (SVE) System to cleanup contamination in the soils resting above the water table.
 This system uses a series of wells and equipment to create a vacuum in an effort to withdraw solvents from the soils above the water table.
 The system started operating in July of 2006, and removed more than 6,000 pounds of solvents.
 Although this amount represents a significant reduction in site contamination, the effectiveness of the SVE is limited to the soils above the water table and does not clean the deeper contamination the in the saturated zone.
-The SVE system is not currently operational.
-A sampling plan has been prepared to evaluate how much contamination remains in the soil.

 - Conducting an ozonation system pilot study in the nearby contaminated springs.